-This year again has seen a lot of dramatic movement across the rankings:
+This season has seen a lot of dramatic movement across the rankings:

-- France is battling with the Netherlands for fifth place, which is good for three direct tickets to the UCL group stage (compared to two for sixth).
+- France look to have secured fifth place ahead of the Netherlands, which is good for three direct tickets to the UCL group stage (compared to two for sixth).